asllop/OpenAVT-iOS/README.md

 $ python -m SimpleHTTPServer 8000
 ```

-And now open [http://localhost:8000](http://localhost:8000) with your preferred browser.
+And then open [http://localhost:8000](http://localhost:8000) with your preferred browser.

 <a name="auth"></a>
 ## 6. Author